-To detect and diagnose some birth defects, genetic diseases, and chromosome abnormalities in a foetus, especially if pregnancy screening tests are abnormal; to help diagnose and monitor haemolytic disease in a foetus
+To detect and diagnose some birth defects, genetic diseases, and chromosome abnormalities in a fetus, especially if antenatal screening tests are abnormal; to help diagnose and monitor haemolytic disease in a fetus

 Amniotic Fluid Analysis

-Between 15 and 20 weeks of gestation to test for genetic diseases, chromosome abnormalities, and open neural tube defects; when it is suspected that a foetus has haemolytic disease, about every 14 days
+Between 15 and 20 weeks of gestation to test for genetic diseases, chromosome abnormalities, and open neural tube defects; when it is suspected that a fetus has haemolytic disease, about every 14 days

 A sample of amniotic fluid is obtained using a procedure called amniocentesis